lxjwlt/data-pattern/README.md

 ![Node version][node-image] [![NPM version][npm-image]][npm-url]

-Format js data to specific pattern.
+Format data into the specific pattern which we wanted.

 ## Install